Plumsail/forms-docs/source/javascript/manager.rst

     *   -   **rendered()**
         -   Occurs after mounting the vue-component to DOM.

+            **Best place to run your JavaScript** since all elements are already built and rendered.

             **vue** passed as an argument to the function is a Vue instance of the form.

             It is also available from fd variable this way: *fd._vue*